HAFix: History-Augmented Large Language Models for Bug Fixing: Empirical Evaluation of HAFix

 \section{Empirical Evaluation of HAFix}

-To empirically validate the effectiveness of HAFix, we conduct a comprehensive evaluation using real-world Python bugs.
-This section details our dataset selection, data collection process, model selection, prompt construction, experimental pipeline, and inference infrastructure.
+To empirically validate the effectiveness of HAFix, we conduct a comprehensive evaluation using real-world Python and Java bugs.
+This section details our dataset selection, history-agnostic baseline, data collection process, model selection, prompt construction, experimental pipeline, and inference infrastructure.